SZoerner/insane-noises/README.md

 # insane-noises

-A Clojure library designed to ... well, that part is up to you.
+A Clojure project to mash up all the live coding goodness Clojure has to offer.

 ## Usage

-FIXME
+Using Overtone, Quil and Shadertone for live programming

 ## License

-Copyright © 2015 FIXME
+Copyright © 2015

-Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.
+Distributed under the MIT License